fireship-io/fireship.io/content/lessons/angular-elements-quick-start-guide/index.md

 // undefined
 ```

 But it can be useful to allow non-angular code to control your elements.
 Methods and properties can be exposed using the `@Input` decorator.
-One caveat is that in order to give your element the proper `this` context, you need make public methods a function property like so:
+One caveat is that in order to give your element the proper `this` context, you need to make public methods a function property like so:

 ```typescript
   @Input()